spotDL/spotify-downloader/README.md

 ## Usage (instructions for v3)

-- To download a song run,
+- To download a song, run:

     ```
     $ spotdl [trackUrl]